 Weapons

 The following weapons chart gives examples of the more popular weapons.
-Each has a Name, Hit, DAM, special qualities, Load, and Cost.
-Hit is the Attack or Block bonus of the weapon.
+Each has a Name, Hit, DAM, special features, and weight.
+Hit is the Attack bonus of the weapon.
 Damage (DM) is the base damage amount before Edge and Soak.
+Special features a weapon may possess are described briefly below

 Specials

-• Ammo is the number of shots before reloading with a Use Action.
+• Ammo is the max number of shots before reloading with a Use Action.
+It may have to be reloaded earlier as a Twist.

-• Blast also inflicts 1d6 + DM as Area Attack to others in the target Zone.
+• Blast means after they damage the target, they also inflict 1d6 + DM as Area Attack to others in the target Zone.
+Blasts hit everything not behind Total Cover, ally or enemy.

 • Burst grants an extra hit for every 5 ammo and 1 Edge spent.
-Damage is the same for each hit before Soak, minus the Edge spent to Burst.
-If used on different targets, the original Score must be high enough to hit those targets.
+Damage is the same for each hit, minus the Edge spent.
+For example, adding 2 hits would cost 2 Edge and 10 ammo.
+If used on different targets, the original Score must be high enough to hit each.

 • Grapple use the weapon’s Hit and DM on Grapple Attacks.